-The Best Mississippi Homeowners Insurance Company
+The Best Mississippi Homeowners Insurance Companies

-Mississippi’s annual premiums for homeowners insurance are on the higher side — on average $1508 per year for an HO-3 policy, compared to the nationwide average of $1,173.
+Mississippi’s annual premiums for homeowners insurance are on the higher side — on average $1,508 per year for an HO-3 policy, compared to the nationwide average of $1,173.
 That said, how much you’ll pay can vary a lot depending on your home’s size, your assets, and your address.
 Use our tool to find your best rates:

-Enter your ZIP code to see the best rates in your area:
+Enter your ZIP code to compare rates.

 Mississippi has seen its homeowners insurance rates skyrocket (up about 225%) ever since Katrina made landfall, and it doesn’t show any sign of stopping.
-The average annual home insurance policy in the state hovers around $300 above the national average, but this varies significantly by location with coastal counties carrying the lion’s share of the extra cost.
-It makes finding a deal on homeowners insurance tricky, but it’s not impossible.
+The average annual home insurance policy in the state hovers around $300 above the national average, but this varies significantly by location, with coastal counties carrying the lion’s share of the extra cost.
+It makes finding a deal on homeowners insurance tricky, but not impossible.

 The first step to finding great coverage is to explore your options.
 Every insurer has its own system for determining risk so you won’t know how factors like credit score and your home’s construction will affect your price, until you get a quote.
 You can start your search by entering your ZIP code into our quote tool.

-Mississippi Homeowners Insurance Reviews
+Mississippi Homeowners Insurance Company Reviews

 State Farm is one of only two companies on this list that enables you to purchase your policy online.
 To do this, you must know the particulars of your home’s construction and enter them into the 360Value Tool.
 Then, you can adjust your coverages and purchase the policy with a credit card.
-If you live in the coastal counties of Hancock, Harrison and Jackson, however, you’ll have to contact your local agent for a quote.
+If you live in the coastal counties of Hancock, Harrison or Jackson, however, you’ll have to contact your local agent for a quote.

 Allstate’s rates were the most inconsistent.
 It was our most affordable quote for inland homes, but the most expensive for coastal counties.
-If your quote is on the higher end, don’t worry, you can save quite a bit by leveraging Allstate’s many discounts.
+If your quote is on the higher end, don’t worry — you can save quite a bit by leveraging Allstate’s many discounts.
 With 14 opportunities for discounting in total, it offers more than any other insurer on our list.
 You can save by being a new customer, enrolling in autopay, or installing protective devices (like sprinklers or storm shutters) on your home.
 You can also save by choosing a higher deductible.
 For this, Allstate offers several options — both standard dollar-value and percentage-based.

 Another thing you might want to look into is Allstate’s Claim RateGuard program.
 This is an optional coverage that functions like accident forgiveness for your home.
 It locks in your rate so it won’t go up following your first claim.
-And in a state that’s well known for natural disasters and high insurance rates, this kind of protection is worth serious consideration.
+In a state that’s well known for natural disasters and high insurance rates, this kind of protection is worth serious consideration.

-Like most insurers, Allstate has a separate wind/hail deductible, which kicks in in the event of hurricanes and severe storms.
-You can choose between a standard dollar-value deductible starting as low as $1,000 or choose a percentage deductible of 1-2 percent of the value of your home.
+Like most insurers, Allstate has a separate wind/hail deductible, which offers coverage for hurricanes and severe storms.
+You can choose between a standard dollar-value deductible starting as low as $1,000 or choose a percentage deductible of 1-2% of the value of your home.

 High customer satisfaction ratings are often correlated with higher prices, and this is also true of Nationwide.
 But while it did come out as our most expensive, the price difference wasn’t significant, only about $10 more in most cases.
-And if you qualify for discounts, you may be able to eliminate that difference altogether.
-Nationwide doesn’t offer as many opportunities for saving as Allstate or Liberty Mutual, but it does offer multi-policy, claim-free, protective device, and renovated home discounts.
+If you qualify for discounts, you may be able to eliminate that difference altogether.
+Nationwide doesn’t offer as many opportunities for saving as Allstate or Liberty Mutual, but it does offer multi-policy, claims-free, protective device, and renovated home discounts.
 Those 60 and older will also qualify for a special rate.

 Liberty Mutual, like State Farm, enables you to purchase your policy online.
 You need to know some basic information about your home’s construction, any renovations, and the details of any prior claim to complete the process.
 This isn’t an option for residents of George, Hancock, Harrison, Jackson, Pearl River, or Stone counties.
 If you live in one of these areas, you’ll have to contact a Liberty Mutual agent by phone for more information.